exadel-inc/esl/src/modules/esl-alert/README.md

 - `esl:alert:show` to show alert
 - `esl:alert:hide` to hide alert

 Use CustomEvent `details` to customize alert.
-Alert `details` accept the following properties:
+Alert `details` accepts the following properties:

 - `cls` - to pass class or classes(separated by space) to add to alert inner.
 - `text` - to specify alert text content